Health Lope

 • Non-nutritive sucking: For means of comfort like sucking a finger or toy

-research review mentions that children like tongue-sucking or finger-sucking as a means of comfort before taking a nap.
+research review mentions that children like tongue or finger-sucking as a means of comfort before taking a nap.
 The non-nutritive sucking goes parallel with other comforting habits, such as holding the blanket of a stuffed toy.

-Causes Of Tongue Sucking In Adult
+Causes In Adult

 Tongue thrust in adults